UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 9.
 Number of registers used in the synthesis of the circuit.

-Specifications Planning Development 4.
-Testing Prototyping
+Specifications Planning Developing 4.
+Testing (functional) Testing (gate-level) Prototype Report

 This is a sample test bench file debouncing_filter_tb.vhd.